 Right.
 Hitler made some garbled references to God in a few speeches, so he's labelled a Christian, though the words were obviously opportunistic, and the guy deranged.
 In fact, Goebbels wrote that Hitler "hates Christianity" and "rightly so".
 The Nazis said that their "Positive Christianity" notion wasn't "dependent upon the Apostle's Creed", nor in "faith in Christ as the son of God" but on the Nazi Party and Hitler himself.
 In other words, it wasn't Christianity.
 And finally:

 - Jesus didn't exist

 Sigh.
 There's more evidence for Jesus' existence than for most historical figures.
 Even Bart Ehrman, who's a sceptical academic Bible scholar and not a Christian, rubbishes claims that Jesus didn't exist, saying "no serious historian" doubts Jesus' existence.
-Witness him here trying to enlighten an entrenched atheist:
+Google him and witness him trying to enlighten an entrenched atheist.